 What Is a Robotic Vacuum?

 Today we can find a lot of smart devices designed to facilitate household chores that we don't like to do.
 A robotic vacuum cleaner is one of them.
 It was first introduced to the market back in 2002.
 At the time it was quite expensive and very few people could afford to buy one.
 Today, however, robotic vacuum cleaners are quite widespread and can be found in all price ranges.
-Thus, if you've been contemplating an idea of automatizing home clean-ups, you're welcome to choose one of the vacs we've picked for your review.
+Thus, if you've been contemplating an idea of automatizing home clean-ups, you're welcome to choose one of the vacs we've picked put or you.

 Unlike conventional hoovers, the operating principle of robotic vacuums is based on intelligent programming.
 You will only need to set the mode and schedule the cleaning and the vac will clean for you.
 One more distinct difference between a traditional cleaner and a robotic cleaner is that the latter usually comes with a remote control and can connect to Wi-Fi, which allows you to run a quick clean-up even when you're away from home.